-After noting that the local groups like Jammu Kashmir Liberation Front (JKLF) have their own independent agenda and don’t subscribe to Pakistani game plan, it decided to marginalize them and propped up the Hizbul Mujahideen, the armed wing of the Jamaat-e-Islami in early 1990s.
-Pakistan did not want Kashmiris to set their own political agenda.
-It wanted to Islamisize and globalize the issue and then unleash a proxy war against India using the jobless Afghan Jehadis as puppets.
+After noting that the local groups like Jammu Kashmir Liberation Front (JKLF) have their own independent agenda and don’t subscribe to Pakistani game plan, it marginalized them and propped up the Hizbul Mujahideen, the armed wing of the Jamaat-e-Islami in early 1990s.
+Today, there are several jehadi groups that want carry on violence against India in the name of Islam and Allah.

 The Kargil War

 In 1999, Indian Prime Minister, Atal Behari Vajpayee initiated a peace mission by travelling to Lahore by Bus.
 Hope of lasting peace was felt by people of both countries.
 But soon the reality bounced back.
 Three months later Pakistan troops disguised as militants invaded Kargil ridges, 10 km inside Indian territory from the line of control.
 If captured, Pak would be in a position to cut supplies on the NH1 which is the only link between India and Kashmir.

 Indian side initially failed to realise the gravity of situation but then used sufficient force to drive back the intruders.
 The architect of Kargil war was army Chief General Parvez Musharraf who soon ousted PM Nawaz Sharif is in a military coup in 2000 and grabbed power.
 This half brained general was even pondering a nuclear attack on India!
 Why?
 Answer: To kill kafir Hindus of India…in the name of Islam!

 Events of 2001